droongma/Indoor-Positioning/README.md

 + Collected data is stored as Excel files (.xls)

 As a result, we have 1598 APs.
 The result dataset consists of 1599 columns(1598 for APs and 1 for location) and 287 rows.
+**Each row represents signal information collected from specific location.**
-**The last column represents location, and all other columns represents signal strength of each AP.**
+**The last column represents location(that we want to predict) , and all other columns represents signal strength of each AP.**

 The result dataset is here : [dataset](https://github.com/droongma/Indoor-Positioning/blob/main/ML(capstone)/ML%20model/model(joohyung)/TF_model/training_dataset_remove_duplicates.csv)